 Canon Printer Not Responding

 At times, your Canon printer may show you its status as online.
-Even when its status is online, you will not be able to print or scan through it.
+Even when its status is online, you will not be able to print or scan through it, try a guide to scan a document on canon printer.
 It may stay unresponsive.
 Restarting the Printer Spooler Service can be helpful.
 For proper information about this solution and its steps, scroll ahead.

 Fix 1: Disable the Feature to Use Canon Printer Offline on Windows